-Now God tucked a tiny little phrase in the book of Jeremiah that will become immense within anyone that pauses to absorb what He said.
+Now God tucked away a tiny little phrase in the book of Jeremiah that will become immense within anyone that pauses to absorb what He said.
 Here’s the verse:

 “Blessed is the man who trusts in the LORD, whose trust is the LORD…” – Jeremiah 17:7